The Satanic Rites of Dracula: Plot

 Keeley referred to the 23rd of the month, which Van Helsing discovers is the "Sabbath of the Undead".
 Keeley's research notes lead Van Helsing to the reclusive property developer D. D. Denham, who funded Keeley's research.
 Van Helsing speculates that the fifth photo of an empty doorway may actually have been of Dracula, whose image cannot be captured; he theorizes that Dracula wants to finally die, but in his evil, will want to destroy all of humanity with him.
 Van Helsing visits Denham in his headquarters (built on the church yard where Dracula died in the previous film) and discovers that he is actually Dracula.
 He tries to shoot Dracula with a silver bullet, but is beaten by the Count's conspirators.
 Dracula decides that killing Van Helsing would be too simple and has him moved to the country house.
 Jessica, Murray, Mathews and Torrence, while observing the country house, are attacked by snipers.
 Torrence and Mathews are killed, and Murray and Jessica are captured.
 Murray awakes in the cellar and escapes the clutches of Chin Yang, revealed to be a vampire herself.
 After staking her through the heart with a mallet, he destroys the other female vampires with clear running water from the fire sprinkler system.

 Dracula arrives at the house with Van Helsing.
 He announces to his henchmen that Jessica will be his consort, uncorrupted by the plague that his "four horsemen" – including Van Helsing – will carry out into the world.
 The conspirators, who had considered the plague a threat not to be used, begin to question their master.
 Dracula's hypnotic command brings them back under his control.
-He commands John Porter to break the vial, releasing the bacteria and immediately infecting the minister.
+He commands Porter to break the vial, releasing the bacteria and immediately infecting him.
 Murray overpowers a guard in the computer room.
 The guard's metal baton smashes a computer panel, causing an explosion that starts a fire and unlocks the ritual room.
-Two uninfected conspirators escape, Murray rescues Jessica, and the infected minister and the plague bacteria burn in the fire.
+The uninfected Carradine and Freeborne escape, Murray rescues Jessica, and the infected Porter and the plague bacteria burn in the fire.
 Dracula attacks Van Helsing, but his prey escapes through a window into the woods.
 Van Helsing lures Dracula into a hawthorn bush where he is entangled.
 Van Helsing grabs a fence post and drives it through his heart.
 Dracula disintegrates into ashes, and Van Helsing retrieves the Count's ring.